 The American Society of Radiologic Technologists (ASRT) provides practice standards and a curriculum model for the academic preparation of RAs.
-Graduates of the program will be eligible for the national RA credentialing examination administered by the American Registry of Radiologic Technologists (ARRT).
+Graduates of the program will be eligible for the national RA credentialing examination administered by the American Registry of Radiologic Technologists (ARRT), pending program recognition by the ARRT.
 The program is offered through the Division of Radiologic Imaging Sciences in the Department of Imaging and Radiation Sciences.

 The curriculum for the RA program is under development.
-Course requirements listed in this catalog are tentative and subject to change.
+Course requirements listed in this catalog are subject to change.

-Geriatric Imaging (RAD 4281), or its equivalent, is a pre- or corequisite course for the program; i.e., applicants admitted to the RA program who have not completed this course may take it as part of the RA program.
-Other recommended, but not required, undergraduate preparatory courses are Advanced Patient Care (RAD 4391), Current Issues in Health Care (RAD 4291), Medical Anatomy (RAD 4502), Community Health & Education (RAD 4389), and Research in Radiologic Sciences (RAD 4399).
+Geriatric Imaging (RIS 4281) or its equivalent is a prerequisite course from the undergraduate professional curriculum.
+Students who have not completed RIS 4281 or its equivalant prior to being accepted into the RA program must complete the graduate level Geriatric Imaging course (MIS 5281) as part of the R.A. degree plan.
+Other recommended, but not required, undergraduate courses are Advanced Patient Care (RIS 4391), Current Issues in Health Care (RIS 4291), Community Health & Education (RIS 4389), and Research in Radiologic Sciences (RIS 4399).

 The program is designed to be completed in five consecutive semesters on a full time basis.
 A flexible degree plan starting in any semester and extending the program up to a maximum of nine semesters may be arranged, resources permitting; however, the five required clinical internship courses must be completed consecutively.
-The tentative courses include:
+The courses include:\